learn-co-curriculum/devops-m1-lab-grep-regex/README.md

-# Grep & Regex Lab
+# Grep and Regex Lab

 ## Task